logo

 Traditional bank accounts do not allow holding money in foreign currencies.
 When you receive funds in a standard bank account, it is mandatory to convert funds into INR irrespective of the current exchange rate.

-However, an EEFC account allows you to receive and retain money in foreign currencies for over a month.
+However, an EEFC account allows you to receive and retain money in foreign currencies for up to 60 days.
 Account holders can make cross-border payments using the same foreign currency and only convert the balance.

 2. Hedging against currency fluctuations